 54.1(1) Definition-operation of a farm.
 A taxpayer is engaged in the operation of a farm if the taxpayer cultivates, operates, or manages a farm for gain or profit, either as owner or tenant.
 For the purpose of Iowa Code section 422.33(1), a taxpayer who receives a rental (either in cash or in kind) which is based upon farm production is engaged in the operation of a farm.
 However, a taxpayer who receives a fixed rental (without reference to production) is engaged in the operation of a farm only if the taxpayer participates to a material extent in the operation or management of the farm.
 A taxpayer engaged in forestry or the growing of timber is not thereby engaged in the operation of a farm.
 A taxpayer cultivating or operating a farm for recreation or pleasure rather than a profit is not engaged in the operation of a farm.
 For the purpose of this subrule, the term "farm" is used in its ordinary, accepted sense and includes stock, dairy, poultry, fruit, and truck farms, and also plantations, ranches, ranges, and orchards.
-A taxpayer is engaged in the operation of a farm.
+A taxpayer is engaged in the operation of a farm if the taxpayer is a member of a partnership engaged in the operation of a farm.
 The operation of a farm includes the sale of products produced on the farm.
 The purchase of livestock for feeding purposes and subsequent resale is part of the operation of a farm.